Getting your Maine property and casualty license is the first step toward becoming a P&C insurance agent in Maine.

-The Maine Bureau of Insurance requires you to complete a four-step process to obtain your P&C license — from taking the P&C insurance exam to applying for a license.
+The Maine Bureau of Insurance requires you to complete a four-step process to obtain your property & casualty license – from taking the P&C insurance exam to applying for a P&C license.

 These steps will take a few weeks to complete so we recommend you bookmark this page so you can use it as a reference throughout the process.